graphql/graphql-spec/STYLE_GUIDE.md

 ### Title Case

-In GraphQL's Title Case every word in the heading (including words after hyphens) is capitalized, with the following exceptions:
+Title case is used for headings.
+Every word in a heading (including words after hyphens) should be capitalized, with the following exceptions:

 - articles: a, an, the
 - conjunctions under 4 letters in length: for, and, nor, but, or, yet, so, as,